caseysoftware/web2project-slim/README.md

 == TODO ==

--  Catch undefined resources (aka ones that don't have classes to map to) before the E_Fatal and return a 400 or 404.
+-  Catch undefined resources (aka ones that don't have classes to map to) before the E_Fatal and return a 400 or 404
--  Better error handling all the way around.
+-  Better error handling all the way around
+-  Figure out how to identify and include the super/sub-resources automatically